open/close all folders

 - Class Representative: He isn't one, but his personality granted him this nickname.

-- Defrosting Ice King: Towards Amu and later the rest of the Guardians.
+- Defrosting Ice Queen: A male example who later warms up towards Amu, and later, the rest of the Guardians.

 - Dual Wielding: Samurai Soul has two katanas.

 - Everything's Better with Samurai: His Character Transformation.